Maddy Cusack: Death

-Cusack died on 20 September 2023, at the age of 27 by suicide.
+Cusack died on 20 September 2023, at the age of 27.
 At the time of her death, she was the longest-serving player in the Sheffield United women's squad.
 On 24 September, a minute's silence was held for Cusack before Sheffield United's Premier League game against Newcastle United.
 Cusack was also shown on the front cover of the matchday programme.
 Wreaths were laid outside Bramall Lane by supporters and Newcastle co-owner, Amanda Staveley, and on the pitch by Cusack's family, club captain Sophie Brown and former player Tony Currie.
 The crowd also applauded in the 8th minute, representing Cusack's squad number.
 A further minute's silence was held at the City Ground on 1 October before the Premier League game between Nottingham Forest and Brentford as Cusack had started her career there in the youth team of Nottingham Forest Women.

 Within a week of her death, her family wrote to her club where they outlined a range of issues they stated she had been facing due to a poor relationship with the club's manager, Jonathan Morgan.
 On 28 November, Sheffield United agreed to an external inquiry into events that led to Cusack's death, with her family claiming her spirit had been "broken" from February 2023 and in the months leading up to her death, despite no previous long-standing mental health issues.
 On 19 December, it was reported that the inquiry, led by retired detective superintendent Dennis Shotton, found no evidence of wrongdoing at Sheffield United.
 In January 2024, it was reported that the Football Association had begun gathering evidence ahead of a possible investigation of its own.
 On 25 January, the FA opened a formal investigation into her death.